Seliciclib

-Seliciclib (roscovitine or CYC202) is an experimental drug candidate in the family of pharmacological cyclin-dependent kinase (CDK) inhibitors that preferentially inhibit multiple enzyme targets including CDK2, CDK7 and CDK9, which alter the growth phase or state within the cell cycle of treated cells.
-Seliciclib is being developed by Cyclacel.This is a phase II, dose ranging, multicenter, randomized, double-blind, placebo-controlled study.
+Seliciclib (roscovitine or CYC202) is an experimental drug candidate in the family of pharmacological cyclin-dependent kinase (CDK) inhibitors that inhibit multiple enzyme targets including CDK2, CDK7 and CDK9, which alter the growth phase or state within the cell cycle of treated cells.
+Seliciclib is being developed by Cyclacel.

-The aim of this study is to assess the safety of increasing doses of roscovitine administered orally for 4 cycles of 4 consecutive days (treatment "on") separated by a 3 days treatment free period (treatment "off") in adult CF subjects with Cystic Fibrosis carrying 2 Cystic Fibrosis causing mutations with at least one F508del-CFTR mutation and chronically infected with Pseudomonas aeruginosa.

-This study involved 36 Cystic Fibrosis patients: 24 treated and 12 controls.
+This is a phase II, dose ranging, multicenter, randomized, double-blind, placebo-controlled study.
+The aim of this study is to assess the safety of increasing doses of roscovitine administered orally for 4 cycles of 4 consecutive days separated by a 3 days treatment free period in adult CF subjects with cystic fibrosis carrying two cystic fibrosis-causing mutations with at least one F508del-CFTR mutation and chronically infected with Pseudomonas aeruginosa.
+This study involved 36 cystic fibrosis patients including 24 treated and 12 controls.

-Seliciclib is being researched for the treatment of non-small cell lung cancer (NSCLC), Cushing's disease, leukemia, HIV infection, Parkinson’s disease, herpes simplex infection, cystic fibrosis and the mechanisms of chronic inflammation disorders.
+Seliciclib is being studied for the treatment of non-small cell lung cancer (NSCLC), Cushing's disease, leukemia, HIV infection, Parkinson's disease, herpes simplex infection, cystic fibrosis and the mechanisms of chronic inflammation disorders.

 Seliciclib is a 2,6,9-substituted purine analog.
 Its structure in complex with CDK2 was determined in 1996.
 Seliciclib inhibits CDK2/E, CDK2/A, CDK7 and CDK9.